-- Information disclosing that out-of-network providers may balance bill members for the difference between what the provider bills and the member's cost share amount (copayment, deductible or coinsurance) and if and when balance billing is permitted under state or federal law. - ▲ A statement that your health care provider's actual charge for your specific covered service may be different from the cost estimate. - A statement that the cost estimate is not a guarantee of coverage. - Information on whether copayment amounts, if any, apply toward your deductible and/or the out-of-pocket maximum amounts.
+- Information disclosing that out-of-network providers may balance bill members for the difference between what the provider bills and the member's cost share amount (copayment, deductible or coinsurance) and if and when balance billing is permitted under state or federal law. - A statement that your health care provider's actual charge for your specific covered service may be different from the cost estimate. - A statement that the cost estimate is not a guarantee of coverage. - Information on whether copayment amounts, if any, apply toward your deductible and/or the out-of-pocket maximum amounts.

-As required by federal law, effective January 1, 2023, real-time cost estimates will be available for a limited number of covered services.
-Then, as of January 1, 2024, real-time estimates will be available for all covered services.
+As required by federal law, real-time cost estimates will be available for all covered services.
 The provisions described above do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.